Cuboideb/angbandroid/README.md

 ![alt text](https://github.com/Cuboideb/angbandroid/blob/master/app/src/main/assets/ribbon_help.jpg?raw=true)

+In the preferences section, you can find some useful options for the ribbon: "Ribbon button size multiplier" and "Auto display long lists".

 ### Custom keymaps

 While using the button ribbon, the settings menu gets the item "Manage keymaps".
 It can be used to quickly define common keymaps shortcuts as you like.